zeljkot/presentations/swagger/PITCHME.md

 ---
 # Communicate API with Documentation?

-- ## How to Write a Documentation?      |
+- _How to write a documentation?_      |
 - Check the server code and be careful |
-- ## How to write a client?
+- _How to write a client?_             |
-- Check the documentation and be careful|
+- Check the documentation and be careful

 Note:
 Test note